flyingleafe/task-nginx-udp-log-module/README.md

 ```
 ./test_srv <port1> <port2> ... <portN>
 ```
-This starts a server listening for `N` ports and printing all it gets to `stdout`.
+This starts a server listening for `N` ports and printing log entries it gets to `stdout`.